-Your instructor will mark you absent if you missed the class because of any of the following extenuating circumstances:
+3. Mark you absent if you missed the class because of any of the following extenuating circumstances:

-- Illness, verified by a doctor's note
+- a.
+Illness, verified by a doctor's note

-- Hospitalization
+- b.
+Hospitalization

-- Family/personal emergency (e.g., accident, death)
+- c.
+Family/personal emergency (e.g., accident, death)

-- Legal matters (court appearance, etc.)
+- d.
+Legal matters (court appearance, etc.)